-Here Loft Leg explain how to create a useful loft storage area step by step.
+Here Loft Leg explains how to create a useful loft storage area step by step.

 The loft provides an ideal answer to most householders’ storage needs.
 Instead of the occasional storage of Christmas decorations and suitcases, the loft can be easily and inexpensively developed into a much more usable, organised storage space.